fkarg/fkarg.github.io/drafts/pain.md

 ---
 layout: post
 published: false
-title: "It's not about the pain"
+title: Pain is the unit of Value
 subtitle: subtitle
 cover-img: 'Todo: search for cover-image'
 tags:
+- lesswrong
-- book
+- thoughts
 ---
 Short review what the article is going to be about